-Wherever he goes Merlin is a captivating ambassador for bats, normally making a lasting difference in each country visited.
-He provides media appearances, public lectures, training sessions and much needed conservation advice in addition to photographs essential to public education.
+Wherever we go, Merlin and MTBC serve as captivating ambassadors for bats, normally making a lasting difference in each country visited.
+We provide media appearances, public lectures, training sessions and much needed conservation advice in addition to photographs essential to public education.

 On November 21, 2017, Merlin provided the inaugural address for the joint annual meeting of the Biology and Ecology Societies of Chile.

 On September 15, 2017, Merlin spoke and responded to questions from epidemiologists for two hours at a bats and viruses seminar at the Oswaldo Cruz Foundation in Rio de Janeiro, Brazil.
 On September 18, he provided the keynote address for a joint, annual meeting of the Brazilian Bat and Mammal Societies in Pirenopolis.

 From June 9 to 25 Merlin and Paula traveled to Taiwan to promote bat conservation.
 They taught bat photography and conservation techniques while taking 1,836 new photographs of bats, including rare Formosan golden bats (Myotis formosus flavus) rearing young in their foliage roosts, Lesser Asian yellow bats (Scotophilus kuhlii) rearing young in bat houses and Formosan lesser horseshoe bats (Rhinolophus monoceros) and a newly discovered species of Vesper bat (Kerivoula sp.) capturing one of Taiwan’s most costly crop pests, the Oriental leafworm moth (Spodoptera litura).
 This is one of the most important agricultural pests of Asia, Austral Asia and the Pacific Islands.
 Our photos of bats capturing these moths in flight are the first of their kind and should prove especially useful in convincing farmers of the need to conserve bats.